 - help deliver the Public Sector Equality Duty by advancing equality of opportunity and fostering good relations between different groups

-Community Choices Fund
+National support programme: Community Choices Fund

-Community Choices Fund 2018 to 2019
+See the Community Choices Fund report for 2017 to 2018.